 Need an excellent photo editing app?
 Here are our favorites.

-Digital zoom isn’t the end of the world.
+Zooming digitally isn’t the end of the world.
 You just have to be aware if you’re using it and know how to work with it!
-What tips do you have for using digital zoom phones, or how do you implement optical zoom on your smartphone?
+What tips do you have for using digital or optical zoom on your smartphone?